rahil627/my-programming-stuff/langs/_to-programming-languages.md

     - "The one use case where Ruby still wins for me, though, is a little one-off script.
 Last time I had occasion to do that, I found you couldn't use any Elixir hex packages without generating a whole mix application.
 In ruby you could just globally install the gem and require it right into your script."
   - as these are my two main use cases, i don't really have any use for it :/
   - multi-core (no GIL in Elixir; as opposed to python/ruby?? not sure..)
+  - "BEAM/EVM barely has any JIT happening at all, but it is still very performant, however the language design combined with internal very low level async I/O allows the BEAM/EVM to outperform ‘almost’ anything on I/O (like networking, say, for webhosting) while being safer than any just about any language at all."
+  - "However, .NET Core has very little ability to debug production, you mostly have to rely on your logs or hook up a debugger that often stops-the-world.
+Compared to the BEAM/EVM that has introspection that would make any network or server admin just drool, but it is done in a different way than you would do it on .NET Core (mostly because debugging individual instruction is as you would on .NET is hell for a concurrently real-time system)."
   - "Ruby has considerably more libraries and this is IMO at this point the only reason, other than being mandated or wanting to write ruby, that I would still use it over Elixir.
 The edge for everything else IMO goes to Elixir."
     - concurrency, FP scope > OO scopes, liveview and live dashboard are 🔥🤘, contexts > models, response times are in the micro vs milli seconds, Phoenix saw webpacker for the 💩 it was and quick pivoted to a sane alternative in esbuild, benchmarking, testing & code analysis (credo, dialyzer), immutability, ex doc is insanely easier to use vs rdoc et al, runs on significantly fewer resources, OTP, hex is better than bundler, deployment (releases), cross platform (ruby has come a long way on windows from what it was but...), stable API vs the OCD of ruby/rails
   - https://elixirforum.com/t/ruby-in-2023-can-and-should-elixir-replace-ruby-for-simple-scripting/58214